 FTC Disclosure: BuildThis receives referral fees from tools listed on this website.
 But, the opinions are based on our experience and not how much they pay.
 We focus on helping small businesses and individuals to build websites as a business.
 Please support our work and learn more in our earning disclosure.

-The 5 Best Website Builders for Small Business
+The Best 3 Business Website Builders

 - You can sign up and activate your account instantly.

-- Their drag-and-drop system is easy to learn and use while still offering a number of customization options based on pre-built features (ability to image+text, galleries, slideshows, etc.).
+- Weebly drag-and-drop system is easy to learn and use while still offering a number of customization options based on pre-built features (ability to image+text, galleries, slideshows, etc.).
 You can easily add images or text with just a few clicks.

 In addition to being a great website builder, Wix offers secure and reliable web hosting (for free!) with 24/7 customer support in addition to providing Google-friendly mobile designs.
-Aside from customizing your website with their intuitive drag-and-drop interface, you can also add apps to further customize your website and build up more traffic.
+Aside from customizing your website with their intuitive drag-and-drop interface, you can also add apps to further enhance your website and build up more traffic.

 - If you’re an absolute beginner, Wix uses ADI (Artificial Design Intelligence) to help create a website that’s tailored to your personal or business needs.